dragonflydb/documentation/docs/command-reference/sorted-sets/zcard.md

 ## Best Practices

 - Since `ZCARD` only fetches the number of elements, it is safe to use even with large sets without performance concerns.
-- Ideal for checking if a sorted set is non-empty before executing more complex operations on large sets.
+- Ideal for checking the size of sorted sets before executing more complex operations on large sets.

 ## Common Mistakes

-- Using `ZCARD` on non-sorted set data types leads to incorrect results.
-  For example, using it on a regular set or a list will not return the right cardinality since these are different data types.
 - Assuming `ZCARD` can return detailed information about members; it only returns the count of elements.

 ## FAQs